Arizona Liability Law

 As our loved ones age, we often face difficult decisions about their care.
 Sometimes, we must entrust their well-being to nursing homes and assisted living facilities.
 We hope that these institutions will provide the highest level of care and attention to our loved one.
 Unfortunately, that is not always the case.

 At Wood Injury Law, we have seen far too many cases of nursing home negligence and abuse.
-It’s a heartbreaking situation that affects families all across Arizona and New Mexico.
+It’s a heartbreaking situation that affects families all across Arizona and Arizona.
 In this article, we want to help you understand what nursing home negligence is.
 We’ll also show you how to recognize the signs and what you can do to protect your loved one.

 What is Nursing Home Negligence or Abuse?

 Nursing home negligence or abuse refers to any mistreatment or harm caused to a resident of a nursing home.
 This can also include long-term care facilities.
 Abuse can come from many people, including staff and residents.
-It can take many forms, including:
+It can take many forms, including:- Physical abuse, such as hitting, kicking, or restraining a resident

 - Emotional abuse, such as verbal or psychological abuse